bibleexchange/romans__textbook/related/en/1600_chapter-16-thoughts.md

 Achaia -- Epaenetus, who is the firstfruits of Achaia

-> Romans 15:26 &mdash; For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem
+> Romans 15:26 — For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem

 Paul ministered in Achaia in Acts 18; Paul mentions Achai in Acts 19:21 (Macedonia and Achaia, (writes Romans from Corinth) then Jerusalem, then Rome) and their offering for the saints at Jerusalem.